NotBru/mind_serialization_project/README.md

 # Beliefs

-## 1. There is a working mechanism to the universe that is unchangeable by any of its parts.
+## Axiom 1: There is a working mechanism to the universe that is unchangeable by any of its parts.

 A good example of such a situation would be if the universe was completely defined by a Newtonian model.
 It would be defined by Newton's laws, say, “Force